bond-london/gatsby-graphcms-components/README.md

       // you can pass any i18next options
       i18nextOptions: {
         interpolation: {
-          escapeValue: false // not needed for react as it escapes by default },
+          escapeValue: false, // not needed for react as it escapes by default },
         keySeparator: false,
-        nsSeparator: false
+        nsSeparator: false,
       },
       pages: [
         {
-          matchPath: '/:lang?/blog/:uid',
+          matchPath: "/:lang?/blog/:uid",
           getLanguageFromPath: true,
-          excludeLanguages: ['es']
+          excludeLanguages: ["es"],
         },
         {
-          matchPath: '/preview',
+          matchPath: "/preview",
-          languages: ['en']
+          languages: ["en"],
-        }
+        },
-      ]
+      ],
-    }
+    },
-  }
+  },
 ];
 ```